Edward Olivares Player Props: Royals vs. Twins

 Edward Olivares At The Plate

-- Olivares is batting .250 with two doubles, a triple, two home runs and four walks.
+- Olivares is batting .291 with six doubles, two triples, two home runs and five walks.

-- Olivares enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .273 with one homer.
+- Olivares will look to extend his eight-game hitting streak.
+He's batting .450 with one homer in his last outings.

-- In 65.0% of his 20 games this season, Olivares has picked up at least one hit.
-He's also had five multi-hit games.
+- Olivares has reached base via a hit in 15 games this season (of 22 played), and had multiple hits in seven of those games.

-- He has hit a long ball in two of 20 games played this year, and in 2.6% of his plate appearances.
+- He has gone deep in two of 22 games played this year, and in 2.4% of his plate appearances.

-- In six games this season, Olivares has picked up an RBI, with more than one RBI once.
+- In six games this year, Olivares has picked up an RBI, with more than one RBI once.

-- He has scored at least once seven times this season (35.0%), including one multi-run game.
+- He has scored in 40.9% of his games this season, with two or more runs scored in 13.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.